Primary

 Hang from the bar and engage your lats to create tension.
 Use your core to swing your legs up, touching your toes to the bar.
 The strict version uses pure ab strength; the kipping version uses momentum from a gymnastic swing.
 Lower with control to minimize swinging.

-Want Toes to Bar in your program?
+See where Toes to Bar fits in your weekly plan

 Hang from a pull-up bar.